Dessia-tech/volmdlr/doc/source/useful_operations.rst

 Matplotlib plots
 ****************

 To have a matplotlib visualization of a volmdlr, you can call the plot method in any object.
 See the following example
+#tobe continued
 Model Visualization
 *******************

 To Have a 3D visulaization of your model, You can use the babylonjs() method in any 3D object.
+#tobe continued